BarbyKelly/project-5/README.md

 2. Developer matched categories in main-nav with Django categories and categories.json

 3. Art and Photos displayed now correctly, except for Beach Photos.
 None of the 'Beach Photos' were displayed.
-Developer noticed 'beach-photos' in category in Django:
+Developer noticed 'beach-photos' instead of expected: 'beach_photos' in Django Categories:

 ![beach-photo instead of beach_photo](<docs/readme_images/beach-photo instead of beach_photo.png>)